You are seeing a free-to-access but limited selection of the activity Altmetric has collected about this research output. Click here to find out more.

 Harriet Turner, Matthew Lang, Mathew Owens, Andy Smith, Pete Riley, Mike Marsh, Siegfried Gonzi

-The data shown below were collected from the profiles of 17 tweeters who shared this research output.
+The data shown below were collected from the profiles of 16 X users who shared this research output.
 Click here to find out more about how the information was compiled.

-The data shown below were compiled from readership statistics for 1 Mendeley reader of this research output.
+The data shown below were compiled from readership statistics for 3 Mendeley readers of this research output.
 Click here to see the associated Mendeley record.

 |Readers by professional status||Count||As %|

 |Student > Ph.
 D. Student||1||33%|

 |Readers by discipline||Count||As %|

 Attention Score in Context